Research Paper

 ·

-Version 1.0
+Version 1.1

 This paper, A Generalized Method for Estimating Comprehensive Emissions for Electric Vehicles on a Per Trip Basis, presents a new methodology for estimating per trip GHG emissions for both EVs and equivalent ICEVs, and uses that methodology to produce estimates of total emissions for a representative sample of vehicles across 31,500 routes.
 Notably, our model takes into account both the well-to-wheel emissions of the fuel or electricity used by a vehicle, and important indirect sources of emissions such as vehicle manufacturing, maintenance, and disposal, which often aren’t included in vehicle emissions reporting standards.
 When accounted for comprehensively, the estimated emissions of all vehicles were found to be significantly higher than those given by more conventional models.
 Furthermore, indirect emissions from processes like vehicle manufacturing were found to be higher on average for EVs than for ICEVs.
 Finally, in regions that relied on fossil fuels for power generation, EV electricity emissions were correspondingly high, meaning that the potential emissions savings of EVs in these regions were lower than might otherwise be expected.

 Both total EV emissions and their potential savings over ICEVs were found to be highly variable.
-Emissions from electricity generation were the most significant factor influencing variation in both total EV emissions and potential savings, with vehicle weight, battery capacity, and average driving speed also major contributing factors.
+Emissions from electricity generation were the most significant factor influencing variation in both total EV emissions and possible savings, with vehicle weight, battery capacity, and average driving speed also major contributing factors.
 The data also suggest that conventional models of emissions reporting may overestimate the potential savings of EVs by not including important sources of indirect emissions such as vehicle manufacturing and disposal, all of which tended to be higher for EVs than ICEVs.
 Despite this, EVs were still found to offer emissions reductions over ICEVs on average, and significant reductions in regions with well-developed clean energy infrastructure.

 Overview

 As the effects of anthropogenic climate change become more dire and the need to reduce greenhouse gas emissions more pressing, the development of practical emissions reduction solutions is becoming a higher priority for both policymakers and corporate actors.
 Within the transportation sector, one of the most popular proposed solutions is the replacement of conventional ICEVs (internal combustion engine vehicles) with EVs (electric vehicles).
 In 2019, the global transportation sector produced approximately 8.7 billion tons of direct carbon dioxide equivalent (CO2e) emissions, with around 74% of that originating from road vehicles that could theoretically be replaced with more environmentally friendly EVs without significantly disrupting operations.
 Unlike ICEVs, EVs do not burn fuel to operate, meaning that they don’t produce any direct or “tailpipe” emissions, which at first glance would make them seem like an unambiguously better alternative.
 However, the idea that EVs don’t produce any emissions is obviously false.
 The electricity EVs use is generated in power plants that often produce significant amounts of greenhouse gases.
-Furthermore, manufacturing, maintenance, disposal, and other aspects of the EV lifecycle also produce emissions, which are often higher than those for equivalent ICEVs.(1,2)
+Furthermore, manufacturing, maintenance, disposal, and other aspects of the EV lifecycle also produce emissions, which are often higher than those for equivalent ICEVs.
+(1,2)

-What are the emissions implications of EV adoption when all these often ignored factors are taken into account?
+What are the emissions implications of EV adoption when all these often-ignored factors are taken into account?
 In A Generalized Method for Estimating Comprehensive Emissions for Electric Vehicles on a Per Trip Basis we explore this topic in detail.
 We develop a more comprehensive model of EV and ICEV emissions, test the model using a representative sample of vehicles and routes, and analyze the results.
-Ultimately, we conclude that most other models tended to overestimate the potential emissions savings of EVs over ICEVs, as they did not account for important sources of indirect emissions which tended to be higher for EVs than for ICEVs.
+Ultimately, we conclude that most other models tended to overestimate the potential emissions savings of EVs over ICEVs, as they did not account for significant sources of indirect emissions, which tended to be higher for EVs than for ICEVs.
 However, even when emissions were accounted for more comprehensively, we found that EVs still tended to be less emissions-intensive to operate than ICEVs on average.
 That said, our model’s estimates of EV and ICEV emissions varied significantly between different vehicles, route types, and especially regions, suggesting that use case is a very important factor in determining the potential emissions impacts of EV adoption.

 Methodology